- Family: Cyprinidae

 - Showa Sanshoko: These fish are mostly black with red and white markings.
 They originated in the 1920s in Japan, and are commonly known as Showa in the United States.

 - Chagoi: These fish are usually a pale green or brown, but can also be dark orange, copper, olive-drab, and other shades.
-THey are a desirable koi breed because they tend to be very good-natured and calm.
+They are a desirable koi breed because they tend to be very good-natured and calm.
 Also referred to as a “Gentle Giant”.

 - Asagi: These koi are light blue with red underbellies, but can also be light yellow or cream-colored.